 Consider the following suggestions for skin care:

-- Protect the skin.
-Use plain talcum powder to protect skin at friction points.
-Apply lotion to dry skin.
+Protect the skin.
+Use moisture barrier creams to protect the skin from urine and stool.
 Change bedding and clothing frequently if needed.
 Watch for buttons on the clothing and wrinkles in the bedding that irritate the skin.

-Your doctor will look closely at your skin to determine whether you have a pressure ulcer and how bad the damage is.
-He or she will try to assign a stage to the wound.
+Your doctor will likely look closely at your skin to decide if you have a pressure ulcer and, if so, to assign a stage to the wound.
 Staging helps determine what treatment is best for you.
-He or she might also order a blood test to assess your general health.
+You might need blood tests to assess your general health.